Shopify/shopify-cli/GENERATE.md

+**COMMAND**
 **generate**
-Generate pages, billing, and webhooks in your app project.
+Generate code in your project for pages, calling the Billing API, and receiving webhooks.

 **USAGE**
 shopify generate [subcommand]

-**COMMANDS**
+**SUBCOMMANDS**
 page PAGENAME
->>aliases: p

 billing
->>aliases: c

 webhook WEBHOOK_NAME
->>aliases: o

 **EXAMPLES**
 shopify generate page onboarding
-Generate a new page with routing named "onboarding"
+Generate a new page in your app with a URL route of pages/onboarding.
+All pages are contained in the pages directory.

 shopify generate billing
-Generate a new call to the billing api
+Generate a new call to Shopify’s billing API by adding the necessary code to the project’s server.js file.

+shopify generate webhook
+Show a list of all available webhooks in your terminal.

 shopify generate webhook PRODUCTS_CREATE
-Generate and register a new webhook to listen for new products being created
+Generate and register a new webhook that will be called every time a new product is created on your store.